that I’m walking across

 The lines we draw, so convenient,

-(this is water, this is sand, this is color, this is man,
+(this is water, this is sand, this

 the stars,